 insitu collective consists of the Berlin-based curators Marie Graftieaux, Nora Mayr, Gilles Neiens and Lauren Reid and was established in Autumn 2012.
 The name insitu refers to the team’s understanding of curatorial practice as being necessarily »in situ« in terms of cultural, social and geographic spaces.
 Insitu collective is interested in experimenting with curatorial formats – How can we change the behavior of visitors in an exhibition?
 How can the expectations of exhibition viewing be readjusted?
 How can the encounter with an individual artwork be re-thought?

 Today, insitu collective explores narratives within exhibitions to create engaging and immersive scenographies.
-The collective is expanding its practice to locations of diverse forms, locations and scales, recently including Kunsthal Viborg, Denmark; MeetFactory, Prague and upcoming at Casino – Forum d´Art Contemporain, Luxembourg.
+The collective is expanding its practice to diverse forms, locations and scales, recently including Kunsthal Viborg, Denmark; MeetFactory, Prague and upcoming at Casino – Forum d´Art Contemporain, Luxembourg.

 insitu collective began as a project space at Kurfürstenstrasse 21–22, Berlin-Schöneberg.
 From 2013 – 2017, insitu collective conceptualized its program in annual Cycles, which provided a thematic focus for the exhibitions and events of the year.